Senior Prizegiving

 Douglas Everett CBE, FRS was an Old Hamptonian (School Captain 1935) who became the Leverhulme Professor of Chemistry at Bristol University.
 It is his school boxing blazer that is on display in the School archive cabinet on the ground floor.
 The prize is awarded to the best Chemistry pupil in the Fifth Year.

-Given by Joan Lee in memory of her husband – a former governor of Hampton School.
-It is for the year’s best Physics pupil at GCSE.
+Given by Joan Lee in memory of her husband, a former governor of Hampton School, the prize is awarded to the best Physics pupil in the Fifth Year.

-Vic Mackenzie, Head of Art at Hampton School, joined the school in 1946 and retired in 1972.
-As a young man he had represented the Isle of Wight in Cricket, Rugby and Hockey, and went on to represent Leicestershire in Hockey.
+Vic Mackenzie, Head of Art at Hampton School, joined the School in 1946 and retired in 1972.
+As a young man he represented the Isle of Wight in Cricket, Rugby and Hockey, and went on to represent Leicestershire in Hockey.
 He was also a Wimbledon tennis coach.
-His enthusiasms in art were centred around figure drawing, printing, and theatre designing.
-The prize is awarded in his memory to the most promising student of Art in the Lower Sixth Year.
+His enthusiasm for art centred around figure drawing, printing, and theatre designing.
+The prize is awarded in his memory to the most promising pupil of Art in the Lower Sixth Year.

 Neil White (with his brother Ian) was a pupil at Hampton School and a keen Biologist, sportsman and member of the CCF.
 After his degree at Oxford, he went on to Birmingham University where he was nearing the completion of his doctorate at the Institute of Cancer Studies when he was tragically killed, knocked down by a drunken driver.
 The prize was endowed by his family in his honour and in gratitude for the part Hampton played in his life.